Great Folktales for Kids: India and around the world

 Also read: Best picture books for reading aloud to kids

-Folktales from around the World
+Folktales for kids from around the World

 Any ancient civilization on earth will have folktales retold in various ways.
 So, other than ancient Indian civilization, there are ancient Chinese, Egyptian, and others.